x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

 # Install Exchange Mailbox servers using the Setup wizard

- **Summary**: Learn how to use the Setup wizard in Exchange 2016 or Exchange 2019 to install the Edge Mailbox server role on a computer.

 Before you install an Exchange Server 2016 or Exchange Server 2019 Mailbox server, verify the following prerequisites:

 - Verify the network, computer hardware, operating system, and software requirements at: